CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Magic._ _Spirit-magic._ ***Playable on an Orc character in a spirit-magic using character's company.*** The Orc is considered to be a Half-orc for all purposes.
 Unless he is a Ringwraith, the spirit-magic using character makes a corruption check modified by -3.
-Discard if the Orc character is in a company that does not contain a spriti-magic using character.
+Discard if the Orc character is in a company that does not contain a spirit-magic using character.
 >

 ---